zhaoyutong43210/CBCT_Scatter_CCMB/ASG/README.md

 There are several option we can use.

+### 1. Use the scatter-kernel-superposition (SKS) method to calculate the anti-scatter grid

-### 1. Build a series lead strip physical model directly in the EGS_cbct program.
+### 2. Build a series lead strip physical model directly in the EGS_cbct program.

-### 2. Edit the egs_cbct.cpp or scoring file

-### 3. Use the scatter-kernel-superposition (SKS) method to calculate the anti-scatter grid

-# Post process on Anti-Scatter Grid
+# 1. Post process on Anti-Scatter Grid

 ### Monte-Carlo simulation with anti-scatter grid